Whether you have a 30 amp or a 40 amp breaker, wire size is important. Here’s how to determine what size wire you need for your breaker.

-Wire gauge is measured from high to low with higher numbers meaning a smaller wire size.
-The chart below will tell you approximately what wire size is needed for the amount of power that will be running over the line.
+Precise wire sizing is essential for circuit breakers as it helps determine how much electrical current can flow through it and how much resistance it has.
+The chart below will tell you approximately what wire size is needed for the amount of power that will be running through the line.

 When updating an appliance or air conditioner, it is important to determine the correct current draw.

 If your circuit breaker is 20 amps, you cannot install a product that requires 30 amps.
 It is not as simple as just changing the circuit breaker.
 The wiring to the appliance also needs to be changed.

 Although, when the opposite occurs, the solution is easier.
 For example, let’s say you were using an appliance that requires 30 amps.
 If you replace this with a new appliance that only requires 20 amps, you will need to change the circuit breaker and outlet receptacle — but you do not need to change the wire.This is because a wire can safely carry less power than it was rated for without any potential issues.
 However, a wire cannot carry more power than it was rated for, otherwise it could get hot and create a fire hazard.

 Under certain circumstances a large wire size may be needed even if your amp requirement does not seem to justify it.
 Go to the next largest wire size if your run is more than 100 feet, inside a conduit, or ganged with other wires where the heat dissipation may be inhibited.
 As with all electrical work, consult a professional with any questions about special circumstances.

 Wire material:If you are using a wire that is not made of copper, brass or silver, you will want to check to see if you need a different size.
 Aluminum wires are much less common than copper ones, and they also vary from them in requirements: They offer 61% of the conductivity of copper wires but have only 30% of the weight of copper.